Thursday, December 11, 2008

 Have now visited a couple waterfalls around New Jersey.
 In Michigan, we didn't have waterfalls.
 Just "rapids."
 Nothing you couldn't guide a canoe through.
 Which reminds me that on my many visits to "Grand Rapids" Michigan, I never saw any such thing.
 Just saw a lot of disaffected white kids hanging around some crappy hotdog stand.
 In Philadelphia, I lived in "East Falls."
 No falls.
 Snuffed out long ago.

 So, behold!
 The power of nature!
 Man's insignificance!
 The ever changing world!
 All that!
 Paterson uses abandoned industry as a place setting for its Falls.
-T
+The American side of Niagara Falls without the Canadian side.
+A number of people sleeping, mid weekday, by the banks of the river.

 Even I am not that lazy.